There’s no single strategy for trading the news.

-There are two main ways to trade the news:
+Knowing this, there are two main approaches to trade the news:

 a) Having a directional bias

 b) Having a non-directional bias

-Having directional bias means that you expect the market to move a certain direction once the news report is released.When looking for a trade opportunity in a certain direction, it is good to know what it is about news reports that will cause the market to move.
+Having a directional bias means that you expect the market to move a certain direction once the news report is released.When looking for a trade opportunity in a certain direction, it is good to know what it is about news reports that will cause the market to move.

 Consensus vs. Actual Number